Irin356/TenderValid/README.md

 ## The Solution

-TenderCheck lets you upload an RFP, automatically pulls out every mandatory requirement from it, and then checks each vendor's proposal against that list — using AI to understand meaning, not just match keywords.
+TenderValid lets you upload an RFP, automatically pulls out every mandatory requirement from it, and then checks each vendor's proposal against that list — using AI to understand meaning, not just match keywords.

 Here's what it actually does, step by step: